 Service Tag found on the logic chassis of the Programma 101

 The museum's Programma 101 is serial number 1311468, and appears to have been manufactured in the late part of 1969.
 Each of the eight 13 1/2" by 9 1/2" main logic boards is marked with a date, which ranges from late October to late November, 1969.
-A service tag found inside the machine indicates some unspecified service was performed in January of 1971, and another service to the main logic chassis was performed in February of 1971.
+A service tag found inside the machine indicates that the machine was placed in service in January of 1971, and a repair service to the main logic chassis was performed in February of 1971 under warranty due to calculation errors.
 Initial sales price for the Programma 101 when it was introduced to the U.S. Market in early 1966 was $3200.

 One of the 8 Main Logic Boards of the Programma 101

 The design of the Programma 101 began in 1962, making it one of the earliest designs for an integrated desktop stored program calculator.
 At the time, the only electronic calculator on the market was the Anita C/VIII, a very simple desktop four-function calculator that used thyratron tube technology.
-The Programma 101 was an aggressive design, utilizing computer-like transistorized logic modules, a large-capacity magnetostrictive delay line for working storage, a magnetic card reader/writer (technology that Hewlett Packard had to pay royalties to Olivetti for when HP began selling their 9100 calculators), and an integrated 30-column drum impact printer for recording the results of calculations.
+The Programma 101 was an aggressive design, utilizing computer-like transistorized logic modules, a large-capacity magnetostrictive delay line for working storage, a magnetic card reader/writer (technology that Hewlett Packard had to pay royalties to Olivetti for when HP began selling their 9100 calculators), and an integrated 30-column serial drum impact printer for recording the results of calculations.
 The circuit board technology used in the machine was ahead of its time, with traces on both sides of the boards that utilized plated-through feedthroughs.
-Miniature "tinker-toy" modules which form circuit assemblies are populated on the circuit boards.
+Miniature cordwood (aptly named because the modules were stacked such that they interleaved with each other to optimize space utilization) modules that form circuit assemblies are populated on the circuit boards.
 These modules were placed so that two circuit boards could be placed component-side to component side, and the modules would neatly enmesh, allowing high component density in a comparatively small space.

 The "interleaved" circuit board layout provides for high component density